Einstein on the Beach: 2010s

 The official tour began on March 16, 2012 after a single preview the previous evening with the premiere at the Opéra Berlioz in Montpellier, France.
 This was followed by performances at the Teatro Valli in Reggio Emilia, Italy; the Barbican Centre, London; the Sony Centre for the Performing Arts, Toronto; the Brooklyn Academy of Music Brooklyn, New York; Zellerbach Hall at the University of California, Berkeley, California; the Teatro del Palacio de Bellas Artes, Mexico City: in 2013, at Het Muziektheater/De Nederlandse Opera, Amsterdam; Hong Kong Cultural Centre, Hong Kong; Arts Centre Melbourne, Melbourne, Australia; Los Angeles Opera, Los Angeles: and, in 2014 there were performances in Paris and Berlin.
 In October 2015 this production came to an end with performances in Gwangju, South Korea.

 This touring production of Einstein on the Beach was commissioned by: BAM; the Barbican, London; Cal Performances with the University of California, Berkeley; Luminato – Toronto Festival of Arts and Creativity; De Nederlandse Opera/The Amsterdam Music Theatre; Opéra national de Montpellier Languedoc-Roussillon; and the University Musical Society of the University of Michigan.

 From July 13 through November 4, 2012, the Morgan Library & Museum exhibited “Robert Wilson/Philip Glass: Einstein on the Beach” which displayed Glass’s score and Wilson’s designs from the 1976 premiere.
 Excerpts from the New York rehearsals and later performances were also shown.

-Carolina Crown's 2013 Drum Corps International Championship production "E = mc^{2}" included selections of the opera.

 Culturebox, a digital production dedicated to cultural content for French Television, streamed a live performance from Théâtre du Châtelet on January 7, 2014, and made it available as streaming video for the next six months only.
 This was the first time the opera was filmed.